-If you’re gluing plastic, you need to choose Gorilla Glue.
+Remember, use Gorilla Glue for plastic.
 Both Krazy Glue and Super Glue will melt the plastic in some situations.
 Gorilla Glue is also preferable if you happen to be somewhere without natural moisture, like outer space.
 (Astronauts: choose Gorilla Glue.)

 All these glues are about equally as safe.
 Gorilla Glue may give off more toxic fumes, but it likely won’t be a significant difference unless you’re using it all day.